 }

-X.1.3.2 Semantics
+12.3.4.3.2 Semantics

 t35_payload specifies the remaining payload bytes of the ITU-T T.35 message, i.e. the bytes following the identification sequence represented by t35_identifier in the associated T35MetadataSampleEntry.

 Certain coding specifications may use emulation prevention techniques that insert additional bytes into ITU-T T.35 messages when carried in elementary streams.
 The data stored in t35_payload shall not contain any such emulation prevention bytes.